 Who I am

-I'm a nuclear engineering undergraduate at Texas A&M, pursuing minors in mathematics and physics.
-My long-term focus is fusion energy research — not because it's fashionable, but because I think it's one of the only real exits from the civilizational rut humanity has dug.
+I'm an engineering undergraduate at Texas A&M, pursuing minors in mathematics and physics.
+My long-term focus is fusion energy research, because I think it's one of the only real exits from the civilizational rut humanity has dug.

-The physics is extraordinarily hard.
-The engineering is harder.
-The timeline is uncertain.
-I find all of this more motivating than discouraging — problems worth solving are usually difficult.
+The physics is extraordinarily hard, the engineering harder, and the timeline is uncertain.
+I find all of this more motivating than discouraging.
+Problems worth solving are usually difficult.

 How I work

 I maintain an Obsidian notes ecosystem that connects physics concepts, engineering projects, and mathematical ideas across disciplines.
-The website you're reading is the public-facing layer of that ecosystem.
+This website you're reading is the public-facing layer of that ecosystem.

 Get in touch

-If you're a fusion researcher, a science communicator, or someone who wants to talk about instrumentation, plasma physics, or the gap between where fusion is and where it needs to be — I want to hear from you.
+If you're a fusion researcher, a science communicator, or someone who wants to talk about anything in between, I want to hear from you.